Minirin Melt (Desmopressin)

 Pregnancy and Breastfeeding

-Elderly Patients: Starting Minirin Melt treatment is not recommended for patients over 65 years as they may be at increased risk of side effects.
+Elderly Patients With Dementia: Starting Minirin Melt in elderly patients, especially those with dementia, is not recommended due to increased risk of side effects.

 Drug Interactions